-• To avoid any strain on the shoulder or neck, sit in a relaxed and comfortable position with your arm close to the body and wrist aligned with the arm.
+• To avoid any strain on the shoulder or neck, sit in a relaxed and comfortable position with your arm close to the body and your wrist aligned with the arm.

 • If you know your baby is going to need a lot of milk start storing it in advance.

 • Go with the natural breastfeeding rhythm by pressing and releasing the pump lever with the help of the handle for proper milk extraction.
+Increasing your milk supply will take time, so don’t give up.

 • Use a very small amount of lanolin cream or vegetable oil to moisten the inside of the breast pump horns.